benfred/py-spy/README.md

 means that occasionally we get errors when sampling.
 This can show up as an increased error rate when sampling, or as partial stack frames being included in the output.

-### How are you distributing Rust executable binaries over PyPI?

-Ok, so no-one has ever actually asked me this - but I wanted to share since it's a pretty terrible hack that might be useful to other people.

-I really wanted to distribute this package over PyPI, since installing with pip will make this much easier for most Python programmers to get installed on their system.
-Unfortunately, [installing executables as python scripts isn't something that setuptools supports](https://github.com/pypa/setuptools/issues/210).

-To get around this I'm using setuptools_rust package to build the py-spy binary, and then overriding the [distutils install command](https://github.com/benfred/py-spy/blob/772f24086c30521b4d4af5065aa09da4f9d559ae/setup.py#L44-L83) to copy the built binary into the python scripts folder.
-By doing this with prebuilt wheels for supported platforms means that we can install py-spy with pip, and not require a Rust compiler on the machine that this is being installed onto.

 ### Does py-spy support 32-bit Windows?
 Integrate with PyPy?
 Work with USC2 versions of Python2?

 Not yet =).